ArctosDB/documentation-wiki/_documentation/locality.markdown

 In cases where the coordinates are original data, a description of the original source should be provided.
-Again, these data should make the coordinates as verifiable as possible by referring to records associated with the specimen.
+Again, these data should make the coordinates as verifiable as possible by referring to records associated with the cataloged item.
 Examples:

 -   collector’s notation
 -   preparator’s notation
--   specimen label
+-   cataloged item label
 -   accession file
 -   global positioning system (download)
 -   global positioning system (transcription)